wngaw/wngaw.github.io/_posts/2020-08-09-python_tips_and_guiding_principles.md

 Note: There are other kinds of memory profiler which can be used.
 For example, you can use [memory-profiler](https://pypi.org/project/memory-profiler/) to sample memory usage at a fixed interval if you know in advance roughly how much time your process will take.

-### Go beyond procedural programming and learn how to use functional and object-oriented programming
+### Know when to use procedural, functional, and object-oriented programming

 Procedural programming usually contains a sequence of commands to be carried out.
 This is by far the most widely known paradigm.
 In fact, many programmers are familiar only with this one.
 It is also a natural extension of how humans work: we do things sequentially one after another in our day-to-day routine.